GramAddict/docs/README.md

 There is also [Insomniac](https://github.com/alexal1/Insomniac/) which is the origin of this project, but there were issues that cropped up when the project organizers decided to monetize it.
 We wanted to keep this project completely free and open source so we forked it!
 Now this project is the better option. 😇

-Our objective is to make a free solution for mobile devices.
+Our objective is to make a free solution for android mobile devices and emulators.
 Instagram can't distinguish bot from a human when it comes to your phone.
 However, even a human can reach limits when using the app, so make sure you are careful with your limits.
-Always set `--total-likes-limit` to 300 or less.
-Also it's better to use `--repeat` to act periodically for 2-3 hours, because Instagram keeps track of how long the app works.
+From version 2.0 there are a lot of limits and features you can set to avoid to get soft banned: for example we introduced a time scheluder that will helps you to set few intervals where you want to run the bot.
+Always set the total limits so you will be in a safe zone.
+We also provide a config example where you can find a starting point for your account.

 ## Features